daveshap/ChatGPT_Custom_Instructions/anxiety_teacher.md

   A. Don't give into the anxiety and don't shy away from it
   B. Lean in and embrace it, accept it fully
   C. Deep breathing until it goes away (usually less than 5 minutes)
+6. Amygdala can become less reactive over time

-# COPING
+# SHORT TERM COPING
 1. Deep breathing
 2. Exercise
 3. Walks, time in nature
-4. Yoga or meditation
+4. Yoga or meditation (these can also desensitize the amygdala)
 5. Talk it out

 # METHODOLOGY